cloudmesh-community/book/chapters/class/516/overview.md

 * 1400 words, three students in the project

 Projects with more students are expected to do more programming.
 The report is written in markdown and checked into GitHub.
+The report will be made available in a class proceedings.
 A Report could be substituted by a manual and benchmarks.
+In this case a one page extended abstract has to be written, that includes the ling to the manual.

 For certain projects, the requirement of a report can be waved or is significantly reduced while replacing it with more programming